cumulus13/pydebugger/README.md

 	export DEBUGGER_SERVER=127.0.0.1:50001
     # then run hello.py
 ```
-this will send all of info to debug server run on '127.0.0.1' with port 50001
+this will send all info to debug server running on '127.0.0.1' on port 50001

-or you can run debug server on spesific port number
+You can also run the debug server on a specific port number:
 ```bash
 $ debug.py 50005
 ```

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XWL72_oLnJ4?autoplay=1&mute=1" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Support
 --------